spryker/spryker-docs/docs/aop/user/apps/bazaarvoice.md

 To configure the BazaarVoice services:

-In *Settings*->*Select Services* select the services you need:
+In **Settings > Select Services** select the services that you need:
    - RATINGS & REVIEWS: These are the accumulated star ratings along with reviews that are displayed on the product details page.
    <!---- QUESTIONS & ANSWERS:-->
    - INLINE RATINGS: This service displays the star ratings directly in these lists of products, for example, in search results, in the product catalog, etc.
    - BazaarVoice PIXEL: Adds a single tracking pixel to your shopping cart page and product details page.
-It allows BazaarVoice to track whether the products that have more UGC have a better conversion rate than products without many ratings and reviews.
+It lets BazaarVoice track whether the products that have more UGC have a better conversion rate than products without many ratings and reviews.
    - CONTAINER PAGE: Lets your users add their reviews on the product details page.

-To configure the stores where you want to turn on the BazaarVoice app, in *Settings->Store*, select the stores.
+To configure the stores where you want to turn on the BazaarVoice app, in **Settings** > **Store**, select the stores.

 ## Disconnecting BazaarVoice from your store
 You can always disconnect the BazaarVoice app from your store.
 For example, after the trial period, you might decide not to continue with the app.